vivek-dubey-0305/basic-CRUD/README.md

 5. http://localhost:(port number)

-** FOR SPECIFYIMG PORT CREATE A .env FILE, & ADD THE WRITE PORT = 3000
+** FOR SPECIFYING PORT CREATE A .env FILE, & ADD THE WRITE PORT = 3000